 Pauline holds a Master of Business Administration degree from the University of Western Australia and a Bachelor’s degree in Business Administration from the National University of Singapore.

-Fung Leng is responsible for FCT’s investor relations function.
-He has more than 15 years of experience in the field of investor relations and is responsible for communications and forging relations between FCT and its Unitholders, the investment community and the media.
-He also provides market intelligence and research to the management team and oversees sustainability reporting for FCT.
+Judy is responsible for investor communications and forging relations between FCT and its Unitholders, the investment community, and the media.
+She also oversees the sustainability reporting for FCT.

-Fung Leng holds a Master of Science degree in Industrial and Systems Engineering and a Bachelor’s degree in Mechanical Engineering (Honours), both from the National University of Singapore.
+Judy holds a Master of Finance from Judge Business School, University of Cambridge and a Bachelor’s degree in Business Administration (First Class Honours) from the National University of Singapore.